spdx/spdx-spec/chapters/3-package-information.md

 ## 7.6 Package originator field <a name="3.6"></a>

+**Description**

-**3.6.1** Purpose: If the package identified in the SPDX file originated from a different person or organization than identified as Package Supplier (see [7.5](#3.5) above), this field identifies from where or whom the package originally came.
+If the package identified in the SPDX file originated from a different person or organization than identified as Package Supplier (see [7.5](#3.5) above), this field identifies from where or whom the package originally came.
 In some cases a package may be created and originally distributed by a different third party than the Package Supplier of the package.
 For example, the SPDX file identifies the package [glibc][] and [Red Hat][] as the Package Supplier, but the [Free Software Foundation][FSF] is the Package Originator.

 Use `NOASSERTION` if: